Navigation

 2821 Lyndon B Johnson Freeway, No. 100, Farmers Branch

 If you’re a North Texas vinyl addict, you know Josey Records is tough to beat.
 Walking into the music warehouse can be an emotionally overwhelming experience (in a good way).
 The 25,000-square-foot mothership is packed to the brim with an amazing assortment of vinyl across nearly every inch of the walls and floors, a tempting sight sure enough to make any vinyl addict drool.
 Josey Records is also a place proudly run by and for vinyl nerds, which explains the store's wide assortment of record players, cases and nearly any other vinyl accessory you could think of.
-Josey Records has expanded to other locations over the years, including its newest addition in Plano, making it the go-to record store that's become a regional chain that doesn't suck.
+Josey Records has expanded to other locations over the years, including Plano and its newest addition in Garland, making it the go-to record store that's become a regional chain that doesn't suck.

 Half Price Books